axocomm/lambda.codes/resources/pages/about/experience.md

 problems adding peers), licensing, browser compatibility, and MySQL replication.

-Since returning, I've been focusing more on critical issues involving data loss, system configuration and performance, and relatively newer offerings like Data Insight and Universal Collectors both during business hours and as part of a developer on-call rotation.
+Once I went full-time, I began focusing more on critical issues involving data loss, system configuration and performance, and relatively newer offerings like Data Insight, Data Bus, and Universal Collectors both during business hours and as part of a developer on-call rotation.

 ### ProTech Internet Group